cruzjuan298/EasyBook/README.md

    OR

-1. Use the make file to start the frontend:
+1. Use the `Makefile` to start the frontend:
    ```sh
    make run-frontend
    ```